ryusu777/dodo-app/README.md

 ### 4. Commenting and Documenting

-- Each function must have at least one-line description about its usage
+- Each function must have at least one-line description about its usage OR a function simply has self-explanatory name
 - Create TODO comment for each tasks that will be done by the next commit
 - Create description about a flow inside the source code if necessary